vendia/blog/posts/2022-05-25-smart-contract-feature-example.md

 In this post, we'll look at the data validation smart contract from the feature example.
 See the feature example itself for a complete step-by-step guide through all three smart contracts.

-## Example - Data Validation Smart Contract
+## Example: Data validation smart contract

 The feature example explores a Uni with two participants: a Lender and a Servicer, working together to improve the home mortgage process.
 The Lender creates new home loans on the Uni.
 The Servicer manages a portfolio of home loans on the Uni.
 Both participants make use of smart contracts to automate their interactions and increase their operational transparency.